An easy and fast way to sign cross-border contracts

 What is Agrello signature and how does it work?

 Agrello signatures are simple electronic signatures suitable for the majority of business contracts.
-As already mentioned earlier, Agrello is especially useful for concluding cross-border contracts, as the contracting parties generally use different signing methods.
+As already mentioned earlier, Agrello is especially useful for signing cross-border contracts, as the contracting parties generally use different signing methods.
 Agrello makes it possible to combine the signatures of both parties into a single file and is simple for everyone to use.

 Agrello signatures are based on cryptography and mutually trusted identities of signers.
 By technical nature, Agrello signatures are electronic signatures that are added to a PDF file according to the PAdES standard.
 When signing with Agrello, we add our own e-stamp to the PDF document and also the name of the signer.
 It is one of the most common e-signature methods in the world.